Compare SW-AU-R-28 Roof Ventilator to Bradford’s Maestro Ventilator

-Bradford’s Maestro power vent has been dominating the market for roof ventilation for many years!
+Bradford’s Maestro power roof vents have been dominating the market for roof ventilation for many years!
 However, Bradford’s Maestro roof ventilators are expensive and times are changing – in today’s environment, a product must be cost-effective and simple to install!

-So, why would you purchase a Bradford Maestro Power Vent – when you can get a Solar Whiz SW-AU-R-28?
+So, why would you purchase a Bradford Maestro Power Vent – when you can get a Solar Whiz Roof Ventilator?

-• Solar Whiz SW-AU-R-28 has more than 3 times the capacity of an Edmonds roof ventilator.
+• Solar Whiz SW-AU-R-28 roof ventilator has more than 3 times the capacity of an Edmonds roof ventilator.

-• SW-AU-R-28 is solar-powered, where Edmonds requires a power point in the roof space.
+• SW-AU-R-28 roof ventilator is solar-powered, whereas Edmonds requires a power point in the roof space.

 • Bradford’s power vent has an optional solar panel (extra cost associated with purchasing one)– the SW-AU-R-28 is supplied with a PV panel.